Free Lease Termination Letter

 Difference Between Termination and Eviction

-While both a Termination of a lease and evictions have similar goals, they are not the same.
+While both a termination of a lease and an eviction have similar goals, they are not the same.

 Terminations are usually done cordially.
 It is simply one or both parties deciding not to continue with the lease agreement once the agreement has expired.